-Because RFC 2518 left out versioning concepts, another committee was left with the responsibility of writing RFC 3253, which adds versioning to WebDAV, a.k.a.
-"DeltaV".
-WebDAV/ DeltaV clients and servers are often called just "DeltaV" programs, since DeltaV implies the existence of basic WebDAV.
+Because RFC 2518 left out versioning concepts, another committee was left with the responsibility of writing RFC 3253 a few years later.
+The new RFC adds versioning concepts to WebDAV, placing the "V" back in "DAV" - hence the term "DeltaV".
+WebDAV/DeltaV clients and servers are often called just "DeltaV" programs, since DeltaV implies the existence of basic WebDAV.